macababbadcherry/Learning-SQL/README.md

 If a query has multiple filtering conditions, we will need to enclose the individual clauses in parentheses to ensure the correct execution order; otherwise, we may not get the expected results.

 **Filtering text**.
 This is filtering a pattern in a `WHERE` clause  rather than specific text.
 We'll be introducing three more SQL keywords into our vocabulary to help us achieve this: `LIKE`, `NOT LIKE`, and `IN`.
 - `LIKE`.
-It is used to search for a pttern in a field.
+It is used to search for a pattern in a field.
 We use a wildcard as a placeholder for some other values to accomplish this.
 The percent wildcard will match zero, one, or many characters in the text.
 The underscore wildcard will match a single character.
 - `NOT LIKE`.
 It is used to find records that don't match the specified pattern.
 - `IN`.
 It allows us to specify multiple values in a WHERE clause, making it easier and quicker to set numerous OR conditions.